ta0kira/zeolite/README.md

 substitution; return types are ignored.
 If inference fails, you will see a compiler error and will need to explicitly write out the type.

-Type inference might fail if:
+Type inference will *only* succeed if:

-- The type parameter to be inferred is not actually used in the argument types, e.g., it is only in the return types.

-- Pattern matching fails, e.g., the argument type is `Foo<#x>` and you pass `Bar`, and `Foo` is not a parent of `Bar`.

-- The combination of argument types and passed values imply that the param must be multiple different types, e.g., both `Int` and `String`.

-In most other situations, inference should succeed.
+1. There is a valid pattern match between the expected argument types and the types of the passed arguments.

+2. There is *exactly one* type that matches best:

+  - For params only used in *covariant* positions, the *lower bound* of the type is unambiguous.
+  - For params only used in *contravariant* positions, the *upper bound* of the type is unambiguous.
+  - For all other situations, the *upper and lower bounds* are unambiguous and *equal* to each other.

 Type inference in the context of parameterized types is specifically disallowed in order to limit the amount of code the reader needs to search to figure out